ATTENDANCE INFORMATION

 St Joseph’s is committed to working with all of our families to ensure that students are able to strive for outstanding attendance.
 If you are aware of a circumstance impacting your child’s ability or willingness to attend school, then please make contact with their Form Tutor to discuss this as soon as possible.

+It is a parent/carer’s responsibility to notify school if their child is absent.
 It is required that contact is made with school every day that a child is absent unless otherwise arranged with the Attendance Officer.
-We ask please that contact is made with the school before 09:00.
-There are two methods of communication through which to do this.
+We ask please that contact is made with the school before 9:00am, and a clear and sufficient reason must be provided.

 • Option 1 (preferred): E-mail explaining student absence to attendance@sjcs.org.uk